-The College of Arts and Sciences' major in Applied and Computational Mathematics prepares students for such applied fields.
-Students with a strong high school mathematics record and interest in the overlapping disciplines of computer science, engineering, and physics are encouraged to apply in our Applied and Computational Mathematics program.
+The College of Arts and Sciences' major in Applied and Computational Mathematics prepares students to use mathematical modeling, computational mathematics and statistical methods to solve problems in industries such as engineering, artificial intelligence and data science, scientific and technical consulting, operations research, finance, insurance, biotechnology, and the life sciences.
+Students with a strong high school mathematics record and interest in the related disciplines of computer science, engineering, and physics are encouraged to apply for the program.

 Upon completion of the program, students will be able to:

-- Write clear, well-formulated mathematical arguments for validating a conjecture.
+- Write clear, well-formulated mathematical arguments.

 - Adapt to different technology platforms in math (such as Matlab and Mathematica) that are useful for mathematical computing and modeling.